How Swedes were fooled by one of the biggest scientific bluffs of our time

 Instead of invoking Gremlins, the most reasonable and widely accepted definition of personality is behaviour of an individual which is relatively constant over time and doesn’t depend on context (Perugni et al, 2016).
 Personality isn’t a thing, like a Gremlin, it is simply a pattern of repeatable behaviour.
 Using this definition, the Gremlin argument becomes circular: if someone claims that their personality made them do something, we can simply counter, “Well, yes, that is the definition of personality.
 All you are telling me is that you behaved in the way you did because you behaved the way you did.”

 The invocation of a personality Gremlin is one example of careless thinking.
 Other similar mistakes are harder to spot.
-For example, consider a person who says, “now I understand why I have such negative thoughts, can’t get to sleep, and have difficulty getting going…I’ve got depression.”
+For example, consider a person who says, “Now I understand why I have such negative thoughts, can’t get to sleep, and have difficulty getting going… I’ve got a depression.”
 This person might believe that the explanation of her symptoms is depression, but in fact, the diagnosis of depression is just a categorisation of exactly these symptoms.
 There is no depression Gremlin, either.

-This mistake gets worse if “low self-confidence” is turned in to a Gremlin, as Törnblom could be said to do in her writing.
+This mistake gets worse if ‘low self-confidence‘ is turned into a Gremlin, as Törnblom could be said to do in her writing.
 She suggested that people with low self-confidence should look in the mirror and repeat the phrase “I am fantastic” over and over again.
 The idea is that doing this exercise would ‘encourage’ our self-confidence and allow us to do things, like talking in front of an audience, that we had previously been scared to do.

 For people with negative thoughts about themselves, this type of “positive affirmation” has actually been shown to be counterproductive (Wood et al. 2009).
 Negative thoughts and nervousness increase when these exercises are performed.
 This is a clear example of how well-meaning advice from someone without education and experience in psychology can lead to negative outcomes.
 Practicing psychologists are still asked by clients to ‘cure’ their confidence problems in this way.
 If only it was as simple as repeating a mantra…

-In summary, terms like “depression” or “low-self-confidence” are useful labels, but they are not explanations.
+In summary, terms like ‘depression‘ or ‘low-self-confidence‘ are useful labels, but they are not explanations.
 Using them as such is akin to saying that bad weather causes it to rain.
-So
+So even if we could identify people as red, blue, green and yellow types then the colours wouldn’t explain anything.

 We do have different personalities, though, don’t we?